hisaac/numberology/README.md

   J  |  K  |  L  |  M  |  N  |  O  |  P  |  Q  |  R
   S  |  T  |  U  |  V  |  W  |  X  |  Y  |  Z  |

-The two things we calculate are a person's "Birth Number" and "Life Number".
+The two things we calculate are a person’s “Birth Number” and “Life Number”.

-To find a person's "Birth Number", you first convert each letter of the person's full birth name (first, middle, and last) to their numerical value using the chart above.
+To find a person’s “Birth Number”, you first convert each letter of the person’s full birth name (first, middle, and last) to their numerical value using the chart above.
 We then add all of those digits together.
 If the resulting sum has more than one digit, we repeat the summation until we end up with a single digit number.
-This final single digit number is the person's "Birth Number".
+This final single digit number is the person’s “Birth Number”.

 ```plain
 Isaac Daniel Halvorson
 91113 415953 813469165 → 85 → 13 → 4
 ```

-The process process of reducing a number down to a single digit is known as finding a number's [digital root](https://en.wikipedia.org/wiki/Digital_root).
+The process process of reducing a number down to a single digit is known as finding a number’s [digital root](https://en.wikipedia.org/wiki/Digital_root).

-To find a user's "Life Number", we do the same process, but with the person's birth date.
+To find a user’s “Life Number”, we do the same process, but with the person’s birth date.
 Only the day, month, and year are needed.

 ```plain
 January 1 1970
       1 1 1970 → 19 → 10 → 1
 ```

-I won't go into the supposed significance of each final number, but you can [find lots of information about it online](https://www.google.com/search?client=safari&rls=en&q=numerology&ie=UTF-8&oe=UTF-8) if you're curious.
+I won’t go into the supposed significance of each final number, but you can [find lots of information about it online](https://www.google.com/search?client=safari&rls=en&q=numerology&ie=UTF-8&oe=UTF-8) if you’re curious.

-Some numerology systems give special significance to the numbers 11, 22, and 33 (so called "Master Numbers"), but I don't plan to implement logic to check for those (yet).
+Some numerology systems give special significance to the numbers 11, 22, and 33 (so called “Master Numbers”), but I don’t plan to implement logic to check for those (yet).

 ## Languages

 ### Current Implementations

-Links go to the README for that language's implementation.
+Links go to the README for that language’s implementation.

 - [JavaScript](./code/javascript)